When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

-In this Cube Cross Hybrid One review, I take a closer look at the specification of this excellent value electric mountain bike.
+In this Cube Cross Hybrid One 400 review, I take a closer look at the specification of this excellent value electric hybrid bike.

-- Shifting gears using the Shimano SL-M2000 rapid fire shifters was crisp and precise.
-The 38 tooth chainring combined with the Shimano 11-34 9-speed Cassette and Alivio RD-M4000 rear derailleur worked well, although I think an 11-36 9 speed cassette would have been a better choice for slightly better gear range.
+- Shifting gears using the Shimano SL-M2000 rapid-fire shifters was crisp and precise.
+The 38-tooth chainring combined with the Shimano 11-34 9-speed Cassette and Alivio RD-M4000 rear derailleur worked well, although I think an 11-36 9-speed cassette would have been a better choice for a slightly better gear range.

 - The Shimano MT200 hydraulic disc brakes are fairly entry-level brakes, but they did perform reasonably well considering the combined rider and bike weight was around 125kg.
 There is a 180mm rotor up front and a 160mm at the rear.
 The modulation was good and I didn’t experience brake fade on the descents (thankfully!).

-- The frame is made from double butted aluminium superlite tubes with a tapered head tube, for extra strength without extra weight.
-Schwalbe’s Smart Sam tyres are an excellent dual-purpose tyre with a medium level of puncture protection, and they have the grip to cope with pretty much any surface.
+- The frame is made from double-butted aluminium superlite tubes with a tapered head tube, for extra strength without extra weight.
+Schwalbe’s Smart Sam tyres are excellent dual-purpose tyres with a medium level of puncture protection, and they have the grip to cope with pretty much any surface.

 - The Bosch Active Plus electric motor is great, The way this bike produces its electric assist is very subtle and intuitive.
 Make no mistake, you still have to put some effort into pedalling, but your legs will feel like they have been enhanced!
 There are four different levels of power available from the combined torque and pedal sensing system.
 This is complemented by a 500wh (watt hours) integrated Lithium battery pack.
 The LCD display is fairly basic, but it is very clear and easy to read.